cratera/papers-game/LEARNINGS.md

   # create a app-specific password
   https://appleid.apple.com/account/manage

-  # wait 10-15 minutes... be patient...
+  # wait ~15 minutes... be patient...
-  # Go to appstore connect the the new build is there.
-It will take +1h to process the build
+  # After, go to AppStoreConnect.
+The the new build is there.
+It will take a few hours to process the build

 # RELEASE WEB
 # change firebase.json     "public": from "dist" to "web-build",